pivovarit/throwing-function/README.md

 [![Stargazers over time](https://starchart.cc/pivovarit/throwing-function.svg?variant=adaptive)](https://starchart.cc/pivovarit/throwing-function)

-## Rationale
+## Overview

-Standard `java.util.function` Functional Interfaces aren't checked-exception-friendly due to the absence of `throws ...` clause which results in tedious and verbose necessity of handling them by adding `try-catch` boilerplate.

-Which makes one-liners like this:
+Java’s standard `java.util.function` interfaces are not compatible with checked exceptions.
+This leads to verbose and cluttered code, requiring manual try-catch blocks for exception handling, which makes one-liners like this:

 ```
 path -> new URI(path)
 ```